studheart/seogeo1/src/data/blog/linkedin-ai-citation-b2b.md

 ---
-title: LinkedIn Is Now an AI Citation Engine: What It Means for B2B SEO in 2026
+title: "LinkedIn Is Now an AI Citation Engine: What It Means for B2B SEO in 2026"
 author: Arun Nath
 pubDatetime: 2026-05-01T10:00:00Z
 modDatetime: 2026-05-01T10:00:00Z